chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 2. Free the homelands.
 3. Rule the homelands.
 4. Drive the dwaves into a new age of technology and manufacturing that will free them of the Risk Eater threat forever.
-5. Decapitate the Risk Eaters.
+5. Decapitate the Risk eaters.
 6. Kill everything in his way.

 #### Fishhook